Nikolas-Charalambidis/weather/README.md

 <img align="left" height="113.176" width="126" top="50" src="http://i67.tinypic.com/2ly64qw.png" border="0">

-# 4IZ268 Web Technologies | Weather Web Application
+# 4IZ268 Web Technologies | Weather Application

 This web application localizes your current or searched position, receives the weather data which is being displayed and visualised.
 It has been developed as a semestral work as a part of the course 4IZ268 Web Technologies.